 Our reception service operates from 8am to 4.30pm Monday-Thursday, and 8am to 4pm on a Friday.
 After this time, should you telephone the College you will need to leave a recorded message.
-Access to the main reception in person will not be possible after 4.30pm (4pm on a Friday) unless you have a pre-arranged meeting with a member of staff, who will be on hand to meet you.

 Parents and carers will not be permitted to routinely enter the College buildings.
-In the first instance, communication will need to be by telephone or email.
+At this time, we would ask you to refrain from visiting our main reception in person where possible unless you have a pre-arranged meeting with a member of staff, who will be on hand to meet you.
 Only if it is absolutely necessary will parents and carers be invited into the College buildings.